What Is Hardy Weinberg Law?

 Genotype frequencies and allele frequencies are related to each other in a way that it is the square expansion of such allele frequencies.
 In other words, the law conveys that in a population, it is possible to estimate the expected frequencies of genotypes under a certain limited set of assumptions, provided the frequency of different alleles in a population is already known.

-Take a case of a single locus with only two alleles indicated by A and B with corresponding frequencies f(A) = x and f(B) = y respectively, then the genotype frequencies that can be expected under limited condition being random mating is
+Take a case of a single locus with only two alleles indicated by A and a with corresponding frequencies f(A) = p and f(a) = q respectively, then the genotype frequencies that can be expected under limited condition being random mating is

-The allele frequencies x and y remain constant in the absence of any kind of influences such as mutation, natural selection, genetic drift, etc from one to another generation.
+The allele frequencies p and q remain constant in the absence of any kind of influences such as mutation, natural selection, genetic drift, etc from one to another generation.
 This is how the equilibrium can be reached.
-If there were a third allele, say C, with a frequency z, then the expected genotypic proportion could be (x+y+z)2.

 Also Check: MCQs on Hardy Weinberg Law